AdrianaSchmit/Stockholm_Garden/README.md

 ### Acknowledgements

 Thanks to all the tutors  and to the Student Care.
+Thanks to Martin Lipinski for the support.